mike8385/quake2-full/readme.txt

 4.)
 Change all weapons:
   -For the blaster I made it the raygun from COD zombies.
 All the other guns were essentially the same since they function the same way as in call of duty.
 5.)
 Gun Upgrades:
-  -DoubleTap increases firerate, and changes how fast and damage each weapon does.
+  -DoubleTap increases fire rate, changing how fast and damaging each weapon does.